King Lear Storm Scene and Character Analysis Show Shakespeare Was Atheist

 Atheism in King Lear

-The scene in which King Lear banishes Cordelia highlights a very un-Christian theme; Materialism.
+The scene in which King Lear banishes Cordelia highlights a very un-Christian theme-Materialism.
 Jesus, Christendom's revered Messiah, preached exhaustively on these subject.
 For instance, in Luke 12:15 he said, "Take heed, and beware of covetousness", and in Mathew 19:16-26 he urges a rich young man to sell his possessions and live a pious life.
 Yet King Lear does not follow Jesus's teachings.
-The entirety of the argument between he and Cordelia is about his need for validation.
-He knows his daughter loves him and she says so, but he actually needs to hear it materialized in her words.
-She would not relent to him and speak lies but maintains that she loves him according to their bond.
+The entirety of the argument between him and Cordelia centers on his need for validation.
+He knows his daughter loves him and she says so, but he demands it to be materialized in her words.
+She does not relent to him and speak lies.
+Rather she maintains that she loves him according to their bond.
 So in response, Lear takes away his symbol of love, his material goods.
-His attachment to materialismis evidenced by how he equates love and material things.
+His attachment to materialism is evidenced by how he equates love and material things.

-The storm scene is another example of an un-Christian theme.
+The storm scene is perhaps the best example of an un-Christian theme.
 The storm symbolizes King Lear's transition to loving Cordelia.
-Although initially banishing Cordelia, after the storm and his bout of madness that coincides, he transforms and proclaims, "if you have poison for my, I will drink it...you have some cause [your sisters] do not"(4.7.74-76).
+Although initially banishing Cordelia, he transforms after the storm and his bout of madness and proclaims, "if you have poison for my, I will drink it...you have some cause [your sisters] do not"(4.7.74-76).
 He exhibits the remorse of a good human being.
 This is very Humanist.
 He appeals to the tangible realities of the past, present and future, with a strong emphasis on his human relation to Cordelia.

 Please comment and check out my homepage (link below)